xskipy/chord-transposer-eu/README.md

 All credit goes to [ddycai/chord-transposer](https://github.com/ddycai/chord-transposer) This fork only changes the notation of `Bb -> B`, `B -> H` which is used in the EU.

+## Plans for future
+- Add options object to the transposer so it can support both notations US and EU and eventually make a pull request to the original package.

 ## Usage

 Install via npm: